-PLC is a "broadband" technology (e.g. for internet data traffic), which could compete over the "last mile" to end users with other broadband access technologies such as xDSL (broadband technology on ordinary telephone lines) and CATV (broadband technology on the television cable network) on the so-called last mile.
+PLC is a transmission technology (e.g. for Internet data traffic) that can be used as an alternative to other transmission technologies such as xDSL (broadband technology on normal telephone lines) and CATV (broadband technology on the television cable network) on the so-called last mile.

-- On the one hand there is "narrowband" PLC technology; this uses the frequency band from 9 kHz to 148.5 kHz and is based on the CENELEC EN 50065 standard; it allows data transmission rates of the order of 150 kbit/s.
+- On the one hand, there is "narrowband" PLC technology; this is located in the frequency band from 9 kHz to 148.5 kHz and is based on the CENELEC standard EN 50065 and enables data rates of up to 150 kbit/s.

-- On the other hand, there has recently been talk of "broadband" PLC technology; in frequency terms, this is localised between 1.6 MHz and 30 MHz and is expected to allow transfer of higher data rates (e.g. internet and multimedia applications).
-For the time being, there are no international standards for broadband PLC.
-In order to make the most of all the possibilities offered by this technology, further standards will have to be drawn up at international level.
+- On the other hand, there is "broadband" PLC technology; this is localised in terms of frequency between 1.6 MHz and 30 MHz and should allow the transmission of data rates of up to 5 Mbit/s (e.g. Internet, multimedia applications).
+There are currently no international standards for broadband PLC.
+In order to fully utilise all the possibilities of this technology, further standards must be developed at international level.

-Annex 5.1 - Wirebound telecommunications equipment using powerline communications (PLC) (PDF, 661 kB, 08.08.2018)This document is available in German, French and Italian only and in pdf format.
+Annex 5.1 - Wirebound telecommunications equipment using powerline communications (PLC) (PDF, 250 kB, 01.01.2021)This document is available in German, French and Italian only and in pdf format.

 Please click on the desired language above in the Navigation Menu.